natalia-kurbakova/Financial-Ratios-ETL/README.md

-# Financial-Ratios-ETL
+# Financial Ratios ETL Project
-Visualizing correlation between S&amp;P100 stocks and 10Q financial ratios.
+Purpose: to visualize correlation between S&amp;P100 stocks and 10Q financial ratios.
 ######
 Python scripts of interest: `extract.py` `transform.py` `load.py`

 ### Hierarchy of Files:
 ![HierarchyOfScripts.png](HierarchyOfScripts.png)
+###
 ### Tools used:
 - Could Storage and Data Warehouse: Azure (Data Store, Data Lake, Synapse Analytics)
 - ETL Implementation: Python scripts
 - Dimensional Modeling: DbSchema
 - Serving Data: Power BI
+###

+### Tutorials how to set up said tools properly:
+This repository contains a couple of PDF files outlining the steps you need to do some actions in Azure or DbSchema:

+`how-to-find-azure-storage-account-connection-string.pdf`

+`how-to-generate-sql-schema-script.pdf`

+Find blob SAS url: https://stackoverflow.com/a/68620427

+`how-to-load-files-from-data-lake-into-azure-synapse.pdf`

+###

 ## ETL:
 Due to relatively small data volume, ETL with Python is better suited for this project.
 For very large datasets, ELT with SQL would be a more efficient solution.
-### 1. Extract the Data
 ###### What Data We Need:
 1. List of S&P100 constituents (companies) for the year 2023
 2. Global Industry Classification Standard